kikitux/myip-docker/README.md

 # myip-docker
-repo to build a docker container for myip-cli
+repo to build a docker container for myip

 ## build